adith-a-danthi/WeatherApp/README.md

 ### Dagger
 The app uses Dagger to remove the biolerplate code and handles dependencies between Actvities, Fragments and classes.
 All activities and classes use Dagger to eliminate manual dependency injection.

+## Features
+- Syncs API data with locally in Room Database to save battery and reduce API calls.
+- Implements Kotlin Coroutines to manage background tasks effectively and reduce the need for callbacks while dealing with APIs.

 ## Screenshots
 The background changes based on the time of day.
 - Morning